-Cast-iron is heavy and other materials such as stainless steel or aluminum would suit someone who cannot manage a heavy pot.
+Cast iron is heavy and other materials such as stainless steel, aluminum or ceramic would suit someone who cannot manage a heavy pot.
 With recipe adjustments, you can absolutely cook a meal in a lighter version of a cast-iron cooking pot.

-My mantra is always fresh, nutritious, healthy – one-pot cooking – if that is not in cast-iron – adjust to suit yourself.
+My mantra is always fresh, nutritious, and healthy – one-pot cooking – if that is not in cast iron – adjust to suit yourself.

 What Dutch Ovens Are Called Around the World

 While Dutch ovens have their roots firmly established in Europe, the cooking methods associated with them have spread throughout the world.